 - Umpires may sign the scorebooks at the end of the match, after the scores have been agreed by both Captains.

 * Players must be under 21 years of age on or before August 31st of the season.

 - Points to be awarded for League matches:

 |a.||Complete win (losing side bowled all out)||6 points|

 |b.||Incomplete win (losing side not bowled all out)||5 points|

 |e.||Draw due to bad weather (fixture can be replayed)||3 points|

 |f.||Losing side bowled all out||0 points|

-- The home Club is responsible for the submission of the result to the MYSCL web site (or the League Secretary, if the website is unavailable).
+- The home Club is responsible for the submission of the result to the MYSCL website (or the Chairman if the website is unavailable).
 This includes any U21 fielding point awarded by each Umpire.
-Each Club is provided with their own log in details.
+Each Club is provided with their own website log in details.
 Each Club in each Section is to have an equal number of home fixtures.